keybase/keybase-bot/README.md

 Script Keybase functionality in Node.js.

-This module is a side-project/work in progress and may change or have crashers, but feel free to play with it.
+This module is a side-project/work in progress and may change or have crashes, but feel free to play with it.
 As long as you have a Keybase account, you can use this module to script basic Keybase commands.

 - [Installation](#installation)
 - [Hello World](#hello-world)